Planck 2013 results. VI. High Frequency Instrument data processing: Detector pointing

 Figure~\ref{fig:pointing-solution} shows the uncorrected planet positions with the debiased bright point-source positions along with the resulting \Planck\ pointing solution, which smoothly interpolates with a spline fit between planet observations.
 Figure~\ref{fig:Mars2vsMars1FPG} shows the offset of Mars for all detectors between the first and second surveys after correction by the pointing solution and Fig.~\ref{fig:srcPointingEvolution} the effect of the corrected pointing on the high-frequency point sources at 545 and 857\,GHz.

-Afer these corrections, the pointing error is about 2\parcs5 (\emph{rms}) over the mission, varying from less than $1\arcs$ during planet observations, and increasing between planet crossings.
-The individual HFI detector locations (along with their respective beam patterns) are show in Fig.~\ref{fig:scanningbeam_focalplane}.
+After these corrections, the pointing error is about 2\parcs5 (rms) over the mission, less than $1\arcs$ during planet observations, and increasing between planet crossings.
+The individual HFI detector locations (along with their respective beam patterns) are shown in Fig.~\ref{fig:scanningbeam_focalplane}.